 Package 'scientific'

-Title: Highly Customizable 'rmarkdown' Theme for Scientific Reporting
+Title: Two Highly Customizable 'rmarkdown' Themes for Scientific Reports

-Description: Offers 'markdown' output formats designed with various scientific styles, allowing users to generate PDF and HTML outputs.
+Description: Offers 'markdown' output formats designed with various styles, allowing users to generate HTML reports tailored for scientific or machine learning showcase.
 The output has a contemporary appearance with vibrant visuals, providing numerous styles for effective highlighting.
-The package also includes additional features specifically tailored for front-page slides, enhancing the overall presentation and customization options.
-The package was created using the 'tufte' <https://rstudio.github.io/tufte/> package code as a starting point.
+Created using the 'tufte' <https://rstudio.github.io/tufte/> package code as a starting point.

 Authors: Obinna Obianom [aut, cre]